Open · closes in 11 daysMembership required

 $3,000 – $5,000

-50+ awards per cycle, one application covers up to three scholarships
+50+ awards per cycle, members may apply to up to three (separate applications)

-Open to current WAI members of any age, gender, or background whose membership remains active through at least March 2027; applicants may apply for up to three scholarships per cycle, with offerings spanning private pilot, instrument, CFI, multi-engine, and other aviation and aerospace paths.
+Open to WAI members of any age, gender, or background.
+New members must join by August 30, 2026; current members need a membership expiration of March 30, 2027 or later.
+Members may apply for up to three scholarships per cycle, but each one is a separate application.
+Offerings span private pilot, instrument, CFI, multi-engine, and other aviation and aerospace paths.

 Individual flight training awards typically range $3,000-$5,000 (e.g., PPL at $5,000, instrument at $5,000, CFI at $3,000, multi-engine at $3,000); 50+ total scholarships worth $200,000+ per cycle across all aviation categories